lune-climate/lune-shipping-csv-tool/README.md

 ### Installing from NPM (AKA "I just want to use the application")

-This is supported on Unix-like (Linux, BSD, macOS, Windows with WSL etc.) and Windows (without WSL).
+This is supported on Unix-like (Linux, BSD, macOS etc.) and Windows.

 1. Install Node if you don't have it already: https://nodejs.org/en/
 2. Install lune-shipping-csv-tool globally via running command `npm install -g lune-shipping-csv-tool` in a command-line interpreter